josteink/emacs-oob-reboot/README.md

 Feel free to sign up as a contributor.
 [A special issue has been reserved for this very purpose.](https://github.com/josteink/emacs-oob-reboot/issues/1)

-# evaluating the current setup
+# Evaluating the current setup

-To evaluate the current setup you'll need to launch Emacs in a special way.
+To evaluate the current setup you'll need to launch Emacs in the following way.

-Do so by issuing the following commands:

 ````bash
 git clone https://github.com/josteink/emacs-oob-reboot